-Students may pursue one of three diplomas that reflect increasing levels of academic rigor.
+Students may pursue one of two diplomas that reflect increasing levels of academic rigor.
 Students need to plan their course of study carefully beginning as underclassmen to achieve advanced level diplomas.
 Requirements for the following diplomas may be obtained from the school registrar:

-- College Prep Diploma
+- General/College Prep Diploma

-- Enriched College Prep Diploma
+- Enriched Diploma

 The following honor cords may be awarded to recognize academic achievement and the rigor of a student’s course load:

 - Gold — High Honors (3.75-4.0 GPA)

 - Silver — Honors (3.50-3.74 GPA)